For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 - Colon modifier lists are used to specify all variables with names sharing a common root name.
 This notation is very handy when you want to keep all the variables from a set of tables on one of the MCDC's detailed summary file datasets.
 If I type

 p12i:in my list I am saying I want all variables with names starting with the characters "p12i".
 Our table-variable naming convention guarantees that this is exactly the set of variables comprising table p12.
-The variables names are p12i1, p12i2, ..., p12i31.
+The variable names are p12i1, p12i2, ..., p12i31.
 The two lists

 IV.
 Other Options, Non-essential